wechicken456/Codenames-AI/README.md

 This competition and the code in this repository are based on the original Codenames AI competition (https://github.com/CodenamesAICompetition/Game), but with the following major modifications:

 * The game rules have been altered to more closely represent those of the original game, with the largest modification being that the two teams now compete against each other, with each team consisting of a Codemaster and Guesser agent.
-* A renewed emphasis on utilising the capabilities of LLMs (such as GPT-4, Gemini, Claude or Llama) to idenftify suitable clues and guesses.
-More traditional Codenames game-playing techniques (such as utilising word vector embeddings) are also applicable, either alongisde LLM models or as a stand-alone techniques.
-However, the emphasis with this new competition will be on agents that are able to handle new and previously unseen wordsets, and agents who are able to play effecively alongside wide range of potential teammates.
+* A renewed emphasis on utilising the capabilities of LLMs (such as GPT-4, Gemini, Claude or Llama) to identify suitable clues and guesses.
+More traditional Codenames game-playing techniques (such as utilising word vector embeddings) are also applicable, either alongside LLM models or as a stand-alone techniques.
+However, the emphasis with this new competition will be on agents that are able to handle new and previously unseen wordsets, and agents who are able to play effectively alongside wide range of potential teammates.

 **Further installation requirements are found below.**

 ## Submissions

-Entrants in the competition will be able to submit up to two bots (at most 1 Codemaster and 1 Guesser)
+Competition entrants will need to submit two agents, one Codemaster and one Guesser.

+Entrants will need to provide complete instructions for how to run their agents on the following hardware:
+* **Operating System:** Windows 11 or Ubuntu 24.04
+* **Processor:** AMD Ryzen Threadripper PRO 5955WX (64 MB cache, 16 cores, 32 threads, 4.0GHz to 4.5GHz, 280 W)
+* **Memory:** 256GB, 4x64GB, DDR4, 3200MHz, RDIMM ECC Memory
+* **Video Card:** NVIDIA® RTX™ A6000, 48 GB GDDR6, 4 DP
+* **Storage:** 100GB

+Entrants must ensure that both the submitted Codemaster and Guesser agent can run concurrently on the above hardware (i.e., available VRAM must be shared by both Codemaster and Guesser at the same time).

+Submitted agents may utilise external services (such as the openAI API utilised by the provided GPT agent) but entrants will need to ensure that any necessary keys and funds required for these services are provided for.

 ## Running the game from terminal instructions

-To run the game, the terminal will require a certain amount of arguments.
+To run the game, the terminal will require a certain number of arguments.
 Where the order is:
 * args[0] = run_game.py
 * args[1] = package.MyCodemasterRedClass